evalancaster/handson-2021-version-control/text/10_Distributed_Workflows.md

 It's also possible for a push to fail in this way when other people have the right to push to the same repository.
-In that case, the correct solution is to retry the push after first updating your work: either by a pull, or by a fetch followed by a rebase; see the next section and linkgit:gitcvs-migration[7] for more.
+In that case, the correct solution is to retry the push after first updating your work: either by a pull, or by a fetch followed by a rebase.